mafintosh/append-tree/README.md

 Stream out all the changes on the tree.

+Takes the following optional options:

+- `since` - Start streaming from this sequence number (defaults to the beginning of the stream)
+- `until` - Stop streaming when reaching this sequence number (defaults to the currently last block in the stream)

 #### `t.proof(key, callback)`

 Get the log indexes needed to verify the value of `key` as the latest one in the tree.